DanMorriss/lumos-online-banking/README.md

 #### First Time Visitor

 A user visiting the site for the first time will want to:
-- create an account
+- Create an account
-- view their PIN
+- View their PIN
-- deposit some funds
+- Deposit some funds
-- logout
+- Logout

 #### Return Visitor

-A returning visitor will want to
+A returning visitor will want to:
-- login to their account
+- Login to their account
-- view their balance
+- View their balance
-- withdraw or deposit funds
+- Withdraw or deposit funds
-- close their account
+- Close their account

 ### Site Owner Goals

 As a site owner you may want to:
-- have access to an admin pannel
+- Have access to an admin pannel
-- view all the users and their details in the database
+- View all the users and their details in the database
-- delete a user
+- Delete a user

 ## User Experience (UX)